Why I chose Justwealth for my family’s RESP

 One of the biggest attraction to Robo-Advisors is the low fees especially compared to high fee mutual funds.
 I started my RESP with Trimark back in 2003.
-The MERs I was paying though Trimark (no Investco) was in the range of 2.25 to 2.5%.
+The MERs I was paying through Trimark (no Investco) were in the range of 2.25 to 2.5%.
 Robo Advisors charge about 0.5% to invest money.
 That’s a big difference.
-It’s important to note that the Robo-Advisor fees are in addition to the Management Expense Rations of the underlying investments (ETFs) which will typically be under 0.5%.
+It’s important to note that the Robo-Advisor fees are in addition to the Management Expense Ratios of the underlying investments (ETFs) which will typically be under 0.5%.
 In terms of fees, here’s what I found when I looked at my RESP options:

-- WealthSimple and Nest Wealth had the best deal at 0.4% fee.
+- WealthSimple and Nest Wealth had the best deal at a 0.4% fee.

 - Everyone else was at 0.5%

 - Wealthbar came in the highest at 0.55%

 My cynical view of all the Robo-Advisors is that they are all much the same.
 When I looked at the cost of Justwealth, their fees were in the pack at 0.5% along with everyone else.
 When I looked at the Justwealth website, their top reasons for choosing Justwealth included: